How I Began Homeschooling My Daughter with Autism

 The content started challenging Bella quite a bit, as well as the expected daily social interactions.
 Then to top off an already difficult year, our family had to relocate in a competitive housing market where options were limited.
 We even obtained a scholarship to keep Bella in her school district and drove her 40 minutes twice a day to stay in the same school.
 This meant long days for Bella, and school was already straining for her.
 Things as simple as sitting still could be agitating and difficult for her to do.
 Alas, we spoke with her educational team and concluded that another school would be best for Bella.
 Many children struggle with big changes, but children on the spectrum who thrive in routine can even digress when faced with big changes, such as moving.
 This change to a new school would ultimately lead to a heartbreaking year that would eventually lead the family to homeschooling.

-Make sure to return to our blog next week to read part two of this special series in recognition of Autism Awareness Month.
+Make sure to read part two of this special series in recognition of Autism Awareness Month.